fatyThr/we-it-tecnical-test/README.md

-# we-it-tecnical-test
+# epragne-unite-compte-administration

-This repository contains the result of technical test, a microservice built for the REST API using hexagonal architecture, Spring Boot, and Java 21.
+This repository contains the project of epragne-unite-compte-administration, a microservice built for the REST API using microservice architecture, Spring Boot, and Java 21.

 ## Table of Contents